A WEB entry allows a merchant to debit a customer's bank account after receiving authorization via the Internet or Wireless Network.

 A WEB (Internet-Initiated/Mobile) entry allows you (the merchant) to debit a customer's bank account after receiving authorization from the customer over the Internet or Wireless Network.
 The authorization must be written and signed or similarly authenticated by the customer.
 To meet this requirement, the customer must be able to read the authorization language displayed on a computer screen or other device.

-• "Signed or similarly authenticated" may include an electronic signature as long as it evidences the identity of the customer signing it and their assent to the authorization.
+- "Signed or similarly authenticated" may include an electronic signature as long as it evidences the identity of the customer signing it and their assent to the authorization.
 Example methods used to similarly authenticate can include the use of digital signatures, codes, PINs, etc.

 When to use WEB:

-• WEB is appropriate to use for any form of authorization that is communicated from the customer to you over the Internet or Wireless Network.
+- WEB is appropriate to use for any form of authorization that is communicated from the customer to you over the Internet or Wireless Network.

-• WEB is appropriate if the customer's instructions for initiating the payment (debit) is communicated to you via a Wireless Network, even if the authorization has been given in some other manner.
+Example: A customer's authorization for a payment (debit) is obtained over the Internet accessed from a device that uses a wired or Wireless Network. - WEB is appropriate if the customer's instructions for initiating the payment (debit) is communicated to you via a Wireless Network, even if the authorization has been given in some other manner.

-Example: An authorization was obtained from the customer in person or via a telephone call, but the customer sends a text message to communicate when to initiate the debit to their account.
+Example: An authorization was obtained from the customer in person or via a telephone call, but the customer sends a text message to communicate when to initiate the debit to their account. - WEB is appropriate if the customer's authorization for a payment (debit) is provided orally, other than via a telephone call, over a Wireless Network.

-• WEB may be used in certain situations involving the initiation of a subsequent payment under the terms of a standing authorization if either the customer's standing authorization was obtained via the Internet or if the customer's agreed upon method of initiating a subsequent payment is communicated via the Internet.
+Example: A customer provides payment instructions during a video chat, or a customer provides an oral instruction to a virtual voice assistant to pay a bill or place an order. - WEB may be used in certain situations involving the initiation of a subsequent payment under the terms of a standing authorization if either the customer's standing authorization was obtained via the Internet or if the customer's agreed upon method of initiating a subsequent payment is communicated via the Internet.

 Example: You obtain a customer's standing authorization orally via a telephone call.
 The terms of the standing authorization specify that the customer can initiate subsequent payments via an Internet communication to you.
-You may identify the subsequent payments as either TEL (based on the standing authorization) or WEB (based on the initiation of the subsequent payment)
+You may identify the subsequent payments as either TEL (based on the standing authorization) or WEB (based on the initiation of the subsequent payment).

 When NOT to use WEB:

-• Do not use WEB if the customer's authorization for the payment (debit) is provided orally via a telephone call.
+- Do not use WEB if the customer's authorization for the payment (debit) is provided orally via a telephone call.
 (For oral authorizations over the telephone, see TEL Authorization for more details)

-• Do not use WEB for business bank accounts, even when the business customer provides authorization for the transaction via the Internet.
+Example: Authorization is given during a telephone conversation via a device over a Wireless Network. - Do not use WEB for business bank accounts, even when the business customer provides authorization for the transaction via the Internet.
 This type of authorization for payment is only valid for an individual's personal checking or personal savings account and not for business bank accounts.
 (For business customers, see CCD authorization)

 What must be included in a WEB Authorization

-• Language clearly stating whether the authorization is for a one-time payment, a recurring payment, or for one or more subsequent payments initiated under the terms of a standing authorization.
+Although the Nacha rules do not require specific authorization language for WEB transactions, the authorization must include at a minimum:- Language clearly stating whether the authorization is for a one-time payment, a recurring payment, or for one or more subsequent payments initiated under the terms of a standing authorization.

-• Amount of transaction(s) or a reference to the method of determining the amount of the transaction(s)
+- Amount of transaction(s) or a reference to the method of determining the amount of the transaction(s)

-• Timing of the transactions, including the start date, number of payments, and frequency of transactions
+- Timing of the transactions, including the start date, number of payments, and frequency of transactions

-• Customer's name
+- Customer's name

-• Bank account to be debited, including type of account (i.e., checking, savings, etc.)
+- Bank account to be debited, including type of account (i.e., checking, savings, etc.)

-• Date of the customer's authorization
+- Date of the customer's authorization

-• Language that instructs the customer on how to revoke the authorization directly with the merchant.
+- Language that instructs the customer on how to revoke the authorization directly with the merchant.
 This should include the time and manner the customer must communicate the revocation to the merchant.
 For a one-time payment, the right of the customer to revoke authorization must give the merchant a reasonable opportunity to act on the revocation prior to initiating the transaction.

 Other important things you should know about WEB Authorization

-• For all debit WEB transactions, you are obligated to ensure that commercially reasonable methods have been put into place to verify the identity of the customer
+- For all debit WEB transactions, you are obligated to ensure that commercially reasonable methods have been put into place to verify the identity of the customer.

-• You must have commercially reasonable procedures to verify that the routing number used in debit WEB transactions is valid.
+- You must have commercially reasonable procedures to verify that the routing number used in debit WEB transactions is valid.

-• You must also establish a commercially reasonable fraudulent transaction detection system.
+- You must also establish a commercially reasonable fraudulent transaction detection system.
 At a minimum, this system must validate the bank account to be debited for the first use of the account, and for any subsequent changes to the account number.

-• In order to be in compliance with Nacha rules, you are required to conduct, or have conducted on your behalf, an annual audit to ensure that your customers' financial information is protected.
+- In order to be in compliance with Nacha rules, you are required to conduct, or have conducted on your behalf, an annual audit to ensure that your customers' financial information is protected.
 The minimum levels of security include:

-• physical security to protect against theft, tampering, or damage
+- physical security to protect against theft, tampering, or damage

-• personnel and access controls to protect against unauthorized access and use
+- personnel and access controls to protect against unauthorized access and use

-• network security to ensure secure capture, storage, and distribution.
+- network security to ensure secure capture, storage, and distribution.

 iCG provides third-party services that can assist you with meeting these Nacha requirements for debit WEB transactions.
 Our hosted payment portals and invoices automatically validate the routing number used for the ACH transaction.